High Availability in PAS

 You should also distribute the instances of multiply-scaled components across different AZs to minimize downtime during ongoing operation, product updates, and platform upgrades.
 If you use more than three AZs, ensure that you use an odd number of AZs.

-For more information regarding zero downtime deployment, see Scaling Instances in PAS.
+For more information regarding rolling app deployments, see Scaling Instances in PAS.

 The following table provides recommended instance counts for a high-availability deployment and the minimum instances for a functional deployment: